 Reestablishing vegetation on disturbed sites is critical for minimizing erosion, developing new macro channels resulting from roots and their decay, and rebuilding soil organic matter.
 Remember that the effects of subsoiling are temporary--the pore space created by subsoiling operations needs to be occupied by living roots and biological organisms to remain in effect.
 Cropland options will vary with the time of year; perennial forage vegetation is appropriate for spring and early summer.
 Forage radish also shows potential for establishing deep, short-lived taproots.
 Fall grains are best suited for autumn planting.
 Reforestation efforts and perennial grass plantings should be discussed with a qualified professional forester, biologist, or extension educator.

 In some cases, landowners have deliberately decided that certain affected areas are not worth the cost of restoration and are better utilized as temporary storage sites for round bales or silage bales/bags.
 In other cases, these areas have been left to revert or developed for wildlife habitat.
 Depending on the location and accessibility of the affected site, this is often the most economical and logical use of these sites.

-Additional recommended sources of information are available through the Penn State Extension office in your county or on the Penn State Extension website.
+Additional recommended sources of information are available through the Penn State Extension.
 The following extension publications may also be helpful: